 This MSc provides Economic and Social Research Council (ESRC)-approved research training in politics and international relations.
 We aim to provide a thorough grounding in practical methodological skills through hands-on experience and the critical exploration of relevant examples and case studies.
 It is particularly suited to those seeking a career as a social science researcher or continuing to PhD level, including ESRC-funded doctoral study.

 The School of Sociology, Politics and International Studies promotes a close-knit student community with easy access to members of staff who all give a high priority to teaching and supervision while maintaining high-quality, high-volume research.

 The programme provides thorough theoretical and practical knowledge of the variety of qualitative and quantitative data collection methods available to the social scientist, and the main methods of data analysis.
-The programme also covers the research process, ethical considerations and social theory.
+This MSc also covers the research process, ethical considerations and social theory.
 You will be encouraged to apply your methods training to substantive research interests.

 - UK/EU: full-time

 - Overseas: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

 You will take a combination of mandatory and optional taught units within the School of Sociology, Politics and International Studies.
 Each unit is delivered over the course of 12 weeks and assessed by an essay (or equivalent form of written submission).